moskytw/mosql/docs/index.rst

 It lets you use the common Python data structures to build SQLs, and provides a convenient model of result set.

+NOTE: v0.2 is a new branch and it does **not** provide backward-compatibility for v0.1.x.

 ::

     >>> from mosql import build